How to Replace a Toilet Handle in 10 Minutes

 This is one of the biggest dilemmas that most people have while buying replacement toilet handles.
 You wouldn’t want to buy a handle that you cannot use.

 Most toilet flush handles are universal and can be interchangeably used.
 What you must consider most is if your toilet handle is side-mounted or front-mounted.
-Although some toilet handles can be installed on the front and on the side, most will not.
+Although some toilet handles can be installed on the front and the side, most will not.

 How to Replace a Toilet Handle in 10 Minutes

-1. Turn off the water to the Toilet
+1. Turn off the Toilet water

 Turn the valve knob clockwise.
 If you have a push/pull valve, hold the knob of the valve and pull it gently outwards.